B.O.B (song): Reception

 "B.O.B" peaked at number 69 on the US Billboard R&B/Hip-Hop Songs chart and number 61 on the UK Singles Chart.
-However, many urban Top 40 radio stations banned the single due to its title and the subject matter it was assumed to have.
+However, many urban Top 40 radio stations banned the single because of its title and the subject matter that it was assumed to have.
 The single was named by several music publications as one of the best songs of the 2000s.
-Rolling Stone ranked it 21st on their "100 Best Songs of the 2000s list, 50th on their "The 50 Greatest Hip Hop Songs of All Time" list, and 39th on their "500 Greatest Songs of All Time".
-Pitchfork ranked it first on their "The Top 200 Tracks of the 2000s" list.
+Rolling Stone ranked it 21st on its "100 Best Songs of the 2000s" list, 50th on its "The 50 Greatest Hip Hop Songs of All Time" list and 39th on its "500 Greatest Songs of All Time".
+Pitchfork ranked it first on its "The Top 200 Tracks of the 2000s" list.
 Bested only by Michael Jackson's "Billie Jean", it was ranked second on Blender's "The 500 Greatest Songs Since You Were Born" list.
-Complex ranked it third on their "The 100 Best Songs of the 2000s" list.
+Complex ranked it third on its "The 100 Best Songs of the 2000s" list.
 The Ringer and The Guardian both ranked the song number one on their lists of the greatest Outkast songs.